liferay/liferay-docs/developer/frameworks/articles/160-search/02-aggregations/02-base-search-aggregations-code.markdown

 ## Process the response

-What you'll do with the `SearchResponse` returned by the `searcher.search` call is dependent on the type of aggregation and your specific use case.
+What you'll do with the `SearchResponse` returned by the `searcher.search` call depends on the type of aggregation and your specific use case.
 A separate article will be written to demonstrate how to process the response.